 If you’re a DIY master, then jump right in!

-I admit, I had several failed attempts before I figured this one out.
-I originally tried mixing coconut oil and baking soda in equal proportions which makes coconut tasting salt.
-I also tried using pure ground stevia leaf, which is the only sweetener I use, but my husband and kids couldn’t get past the green color.
+I admit, I had several failed attempts before I figured this recipe out.
+I originally tried mixing coconut oil and baking soda in equal proportions (which makes coconut-tasting salt!).
+I also tried using pure ground stevia leaf, but my husband and kids couldn’t get past the green color.

-I finally made a concession to use stevia powder (the most natural one I could find) though I would like to try xylitol too, as it has some supposed benefits in dental health.
+I finally made a concession to use stevia powder (the most natural one I could find).
+I’ve also tried making this with xylitol, as it has some supposed benefits in dental health.

 - Mix in other ingredients and stir well.
-If using semi-hard coconut oil, use a fork, if not, use a spoon.
+If you are using a semi-hard coconut oil, use a fork, if not, use a spoon.
 If you are using completely melted coconut oil, you will need to stir several times while the mixture cools to keep the baking soda incorporated.

-- Put mixture into small glass jar (I make different ones for each family member)
+- Pour the mixture into a small glass jar (I make different ones for each family member).

 - Let cool completely.

-We have been using this natural toothpaste for a while now, and it seems to work great.
-I’ve actually noticed less plaque on the kids and I when brushing our teeth, and my teeth feel smoother.
-I will keep you updated after our next dental checkups, but I have several friends who have used similar concoctions for years and never get cavities.
+We have been using natural toothpaste years now, and it seems to work great!
+I’ve noticed less plaque when brushing our teeth, and my teeth feel smoother.
+Years of great dental checkups have to count for something, and I have several friends who have used similar concoctions for years and never get cavities.